How to Get Equipment Back from a Terminated Employee

 Then, during the exit interview or via email, communicate the process as a reminder and send them the checklist to ensure everything is handled correctly.

-Be sure to include a concrete deadline for when work equipment is due and ask that a terminated employee contact the appropriate team member if any issues arise.
+Be sure to include a concrete deadline for when work equipment is due and ask that a terminated remote employee contact the appropriate team member if any issues arise.

 3. Send Them a Box with a Prepaid Return Label